ankit-v2-1/ankit-v2-1/README.md

-**Welcome!** I'm Ankit.
+**Welcome!** Yea so lemme tell you about me.
+I'm Ankit.
 I'm in the final year of learning Computer Science Engineering at NIT karnataka, India.
 On my github you will find projects based on my undergraduation courses.
 <br>

-When I'm not coding I enjoy planting, reading self-help books and I'm a big sucker of underrated movies.
+When I'm not coding I like trying on different kinds of food like who doesn't. enjoy planting, reading self-help books and I'm a big sucker for Sunsets.
 <br>
 <h3  >Languages, Frameworks and Tools:</h3>